Ceaser404/Blokus-Game/README.md

 <h1>Blokus Game with html, css, and JS</h1>

 <h3>This is a html/css/Javascript version of the board game Blokus.
 The interface layout was made with css-grid.
 The project used Javascripts Document Object Model throughout for keydown and click inputs.
 User interactivity included selecting pieces, moving pieces, rotating pieces, placing pieces, and disabling players.
-A Css Webkit scrollbar was originaly added for piece selection, but that was removed as the arrow keys would move the scrollbar when the user was moving pieces.</h3>
+A CSS Webkit scrollbar was originaly added for piece selection, but that was removed as the arrow keys would move the scrollbar when the user was moving pieces.</h3>

 <h2>How to Play</h2>